gianvin/Module_2/readme.md

 # Development Environment

-Ptython - for writing the function fo the todoApp VSCode - for writing python code, running scripts and Git integration Git/Github - for tracking of changes in the code and pushing the project in Github .gitignore - to prevent sensitive files the service accountkey of the project Clod Database - Firebase Firestore for the storage to do-tasks or collection, real-time updates via listeners on snapshots Firebase Admin SDK - firebase_admin Python Package, support time using import time Powershell - to write git command directly into my computer due to some errors I encountered because pushing the security key in github
+Python - for writing the function fo the todoApp VSCode - for writing python code, running scripts and Git integration Git/Github - for tracking of changes in the code and pushing the project in Github .gitignore - to prevent sensitive files the service accountkey of the project Cloud Database - Firebase Firestore for the storage to do-tasks or collection, real-time updates via listeners on snapshots Firebase Admin SDK - firebase_admin Python Package, support time using import time Powershell - to write git command directly into my computer due to some errors I encountered because pushing the security key in github